pgpartman/pg_partman/doc/pg_partman.md

  * Calls either partition_data_time() or partition_data_id() in a loop depending on partitioning type.
  * `p_parent_table` - Parent table of an already created partition set.
  * `p_loop_count` - How many times to loop through the value given for p_interval.
 If p_interval not set, will use default partition interval and make at most this many partition(s).
 Procedure commits at the end of each loop (NOT passed as p_batch_count to partitioning function).
 If not set, all data in the parent/source table will be partitioned in a single run of the procedure.
- * `p_interval` - optional argument, temporarily deprecated in version 5.0.0.
-Value that is passed on to the partitioning function as p_batch_interval argument.
+ * `p_interval` - Parameter that is passed on to the partitioning function as p_batch_interval argument.
 See underlying functions for further explanation.
- * `p_lock_wait` - Parameter passed directly through to the underlying partition_data_*() function.
+ * `p_lock_wait` - Parameter that is passed directly through to the underlying partition_data_*() function.
 Number of seconds to wait on rows that may be locked by another transaction.
 Default is to wait forever (0).
  * `p_lock_wait_tries` - Parameter to set how many times the procedure will attempt waiting the amount of time set for p_lock_wait.
 Default is 10 tries.
  * `p_wait` - Cause the procedure to pause for a given number of seconds between commits (batches) to reduce write load
  * `p_order` -  Same as the p_order option in the called partitioning function